NastyBoy94/1800_DTC12/README.md

 ├── data                     # Folder for data files used to populate firebase ├── images                   # Folder for images
     /examplepicture.jpg      #
+├── old-designs              # Previous iterations of various webpages that are no longer in use
+    /index.html
 ├── scripts                  # Folder for scripts, including both bootstrap/firebase scripts as well as custom ones
     /sameplescript.js        #
 ├── styles                   # Folder for custom styles that aren't part of firebase or bootstrap